Pai-Sho/rook_tokenomics/markdown/Home.md

     - Logistic volume growth
   - User and partner rewards claim (and dump) %
 - DAO Parameters
-  - Treasury burn rate in USD (for contributor salaries and other expenses)
+  - Treasury burn rate in USD and ROOK (for contributor salaries and other expenses)